MultiverseLearningProducts/swe/src/bootcamp/wk3/day3.md

 ---

 ## Lesson 3 - Postman
+## Learning Objectives
+* Understand how to install and use Postman to call APIs

+## Lesson
 Tomorrow & Day 5 you will be creating and updating restaurants.
 Therefore you will need a tool for sending your routes (APIs) form or JSON content.
 One of the most popular tools for this is [Postman](https://www.postman.com/downloads/).

 ## Assignment